rakibalfahad/StabilityPy/blog/feature_selection_reinvented.md

 - **Feature importance histograms**: Displays the distribution of stability scores
 - **Correlation heatmaps**: Visualizes relationships between selected features
 - **True vs. selected feature comparisons**: For synthetic data where ground truth is known
+- **Interactive visualizations**: Using plotly for dynamic exploration of results

 ### 5. Scikit-learn Compatibility